Why is Phoning Essential for Recruitment in the 21st Century?

 Estimate your budget and see what sort of recruiting you can afford.
 Given its low costs, phone banking will prove to be a great asset when managing donations and expenses.

 Make yourself known by running ads, printing brochures, or, if possible, appearing on-screen.
 Contact agencies that can assist you with this.

 Find and contact engaged activists or potential donors on the internet or elsewhere.
 Phoning and referrals from allied or sister organizations are a good place to start.

 4. Be Accessible:

 There are often people who want to contribute to fundraising without being asked.
-These are people who are already touched by your cause.
-Make sure your campaign is easily accessible to these supporters in particular.
+These are people who are already compelled by your cause.
+Make sure your campaign is easy for these supporters to access.
 This can be achieved by having a form on your website where people can sign up to be contacted later by a member of your team.